¿Viaje sola? ¡Ay, probrecita!

 I had always thought I was pretty social but lately, I discovered I was actually very comfortable being alone.
 I guess I am more confident than when I was a teen.
 I know what I am doing (most of the time, anyway) and I know what I want (ditto).

-I realized how much art and creating art make me happy.
+I realized how much art and creating art makes me happy.
 I need to write, to take pictures, to draw, to express myself creatively, no matter how.

 I learned to appreciate what my body can do for me.
 I can walk, hike, climb, swim, rest in a hammock or hurry to the nearest bus station.
 And to do that, it needs fuel.
 Food.
 Rest.
 So that I can be stronger.